KM3-230213A and IceCube Neutrino Events from Metastable Dark Matter of Primordial Black Hole Origin: Neutrino flux from the decay of Superheavy dark matter

 Since we are considering superheavy DM, we focus on the case where the parent distribution $f_i$ is non-relativistic at the time of decay.
 In this limit, the phase-space distribution of the daughter particle $j$ (in our case, neutrinos) takes the form~\cite{HEandUHEchina},

 with

 where $n^{\rm ev}_{i}$ and $a_{ev}$ denote the number density and scale factor at the epoch of evaporation, while $a_d$ is the scale factor at the time when the particle $i$ decays into $j$, i.e. when $\Gamma_{iD}=H$.
 The quantity $n^{\rm ev}_{i}$ can be obtained from~\eqref{niev}, and the parameter $r$ is an index that depends on whether the decay epoch $a_d$ lies in the radiation-dominated or matter-dominated era, thus governing the spectral shape of the distribution.
+We consider a scenario in which superheavy dark matter undergoes late-time decay during the matter-dominated epoch into neutrinos and lighter dark-sector particles.
+For definiteness, we fix the parameter $r=3/2$ and substitute the corresponding value of the decay scale factor $a_d$ in our numerical calculations.
+We further assume that this superheavy species constitutes only a fraction of the total dark matter density of the universe.

-In our case, we assume that the neutrinos are produced through the decay of DM, which itself originates from the evaporation of PBHs.
+Further, in our case, the neutrinos are produced through the decay of DM, which itself originates from the evaporation of PBHs.
 Therefore, the number density of superheavy DM particles emitted from PBH evaporation, $n_i^{\rm ev}$, can be calculated from the bounds on the relic abundance of DM, as given in Eq.~(\ref{relic_ab_DM}).
 We know that the yield of a particle species $i$ is proportional to the ratio of its number density to the entropy density, which is written as

 where $n_i^{\rm ev}$ and $s_i^{\rm ev}$ denote the number density and entropy density of species $i$ at the PBH evaporation time.
 The entropy density can be expressed in terms of the temperature as

 where $g_{*s}(T)$ denotes the effective number of relativistic degrees of freedom contributing to the entropy.
 The DM yield is constrained by the observed relic abundance, $\Omega_{\rm DM} h^{2} \simeq 0.12$.
 Substituting the DM yield from Eq.~(\ref{relic_ab_DM}) into Eq.~\eqref{eq:Yi_def}, we obtain the number density of superheavy DM particles at the PBH evaporation time as